 Both procedures will give you fantastic results!

 Regardless of what you are recommended by your doctor, it is good to choose a doctor that can offer a variety of surgical options and who has lots of experience and a fantastic track record.
 We recommend you do your research and ask lots of questions.
-At Laser Sight in Perth, we are always more than happy to answer any questions you have related to your eyes and your surgery.
+At Insight Eye Clinic, we are always more than happy to answer any questions you have related to your eyes and your surgery.